How to prevent Batcache page caching on Pressable

 This code will cancel Batcache from being used if the URI matches “/nobatcache/”.
 Note that if the page is already cached by your browser, you will need to clear your browser cache before the code modification above takes effect.

-If you’d like to exclude multiple pages, you can use this code below:
+If you’d like to exclude multiple pages, you can expand the array to include the additional page permalinks/slugs

 Excluding page from cache can also be done from The Pressable Cache Management plugin under the Object Cache tab > Exclude Page from Batcache.